Richmond Law Cambridge Summer Program

 Application

 As noted above, applications must be submitted no later than Mon., May 12.
-But the sooner the better; enrollment may be limited by available accommodations, and applicants will be admitted on a first-come, first-served basis.
-Applications from students from outside the University of Richmond must be accompanied by a $150 deposit.
+But the sooner the better, as enrollment may be restricted by available accommodations.
+In particular, the availability of slots for undergraduate students from schools other than University of Richmond tends to be very limited.

 Please complete the application below.